Photo courtesy St. Louis County Parks.Take a family bike ride on the Lakeview Loop at Creve Coeur Lake Memorial Park.

 DeLyte Morris Bike Trail and Madison County Transit Trails With more than 100 miles of trails in Madison County, biking options seem limitless, not to mention overwhelming, for those not knowing where to start.
 A beautiful trail is the DeLyte Morris Bike Trail, 2.8 miles of paved and largely wooded trail that traverses the campus of Southern Illinois University Edwardsville.
 Along the way, you'll pedal by The Gardens at SIUE, so be sure to stop and meander through the 35-acre botanical garden.
 For a longer ride, continue along the MCT Goshen Trail to the east and the MCT Bluff Trail to the west.
 For more information, visit the MCT website.

 Grant's Trail Formerly part of the Missouri Pacific railroad line, the 8-mile Grant's Trail is wide, paved and flat.
-The trail begins at the Orlando Gardens Trailhead, 4300 Hoffmeister Avenue, St. Louis, MO, and ends near the intersection of Leffingwell Avenue and South Holmes Avenue in Kirkwood.
-Several parking lots dot the trail, which meanders adjacent to Grant's Farm, Affton Athletic Association and plenty of green space.
+The trail stretches between the Orlando Gardens Trailhead, 4300 Hoffmeister Ave., St. Louis, MO, and the intersection of Leffingwell Avenue and South Holmes Avenue in Kirkwood.
+Construction to extend Grant’s Trail to connect it with the River des Peres Greenway is underway, and the southern trailhead near Orlando’s is closed until June 24.
+Greenway users cannot enter or exit the greenway at Orlando’s, but can use the temporary parking lot adjacent to the greenway on Reavis Barracks.
+Save the date and stop by the ribbon cutting celebration anytime between 2-4 p.m. on June 24.
 For more information about Grant's Trail, download the trail map.

 Inner Loop Trail at Route 66 State Park With its storied past, Route 66 State Park (97 North Outer Road, Eureka, MO) provides a haven for young cyclists.
 Once a summer resort area along the Meramec River, toxins literally closed the town.
 With a cleanup that is now heralded as one of the nation's environmental success stories, the area boasts flat roads and parking lots that, most days, see more cyclists than cars.
 The majority of the 2-mile Inner Loop Trail is actually the shoulder of a one-way road through the park, and it's short enough to be tackled by kids riding with training wheels.
 For the youngest of riders, whose attention shifts quickly, there's a playground, ponds and wetlands to explore.
 For more information, visit the park's website.